jaredly/j3/Roadmap.md

+## Ergh

+I gotta put stuff into a WebWorker...

 ## Implementing type classes

 - [ ] CAN I assume, that type class predicates will always have a simple variable as the left-hand thing?